atikattar1104/UltraScriptR/README.md

 # Description:

 This is my CS50P final project.
 My python program creates script files, which are used to implement scripting languages in various operating systems and scripting programs.
-It is intended for beginners of shell scripting in Windows(Batch scripting, CMD scripting), UNIX/Linux(Bash, Zsh, Default shell i.e. 'sh', etc. ), and many more.
+It is intended for beginners of shell scripting in Windows(Batch scripting, CMD scripting), UNIX/Linux(Bash, Zsh, Default shell i.e. `sh`, etc. ), and many more.
 But, Can be used by anyone, as desired.

 # Why the world needs my project?